 Pednevounder, near the westernmost tip of Cornwall, is regularly named one of the top nude beaches in Britain.
-Getting to it is a hard scramble but once there, both clothed and nude bathers - who share this unoffical nude beach in about equal numbers - are glad of the effort.
-The water is crystal clear and, for British waters, shallow and sunwarmed.
+Getting to it is a hard scramble but once there, both clothed and nude bathers - who share this unofficial nude beach in about equal numbers - are glad of the effort.
+The water is crystal clear and, for British waters, shallow and sun-warmed.

 Pednevounder Nude Beach Essentials

 - Description: The nude beach is notable for its outstanding rock formations, the cliffs of Treryn Dinas and Logan Rock, a famous, 80-ton rock that is naturally balanced about 100 feet above the sea.
 The yellow sand of this nude beach is almost underwater at high tide though at low tide there is a wide, shallow area.
 The beach is close to Treen, on the south coast of Cornwall.
 It's a popular vacation area so if you are planning to visit, make accommodation or campsite reservations early.

 - To Bare or Not: Pednevounder's fans are a mixture of dressed bathers (or textiles as some nudists prefer to call them) and nudists.
 This is an unofficial nudist beach but apparently a very tolerant place.
 Just keep nude beach etiquette in mind and you should be fine whatever you choose to wear.

 - Facilities: The beach has no facilities but there is a shop where you can buy drinks, snacks, and souvenirs in the village of Treen.